szcompressor/cuSZ/README.md

 ## note

 - Note that the chunk size significantly affects the throughput, and we estimate that it should match/be closed to some maximum hardware supported number of concurrent threads for optimal performance.
-- The integrated Huffman codec runs with efficient histogramming [1], GPU-sequantial codebook building, memory-copy style encoding, chunkwise bit concatenation, and corresponding canonical Huffamn decoding [2].
+- The integrated Huffman codec runs with efficient histogramming [1], GPU-sequential codebook building, memory-copy style encoding, chunkwise bit concatenation, and corresponding canonical Huffman decoding [2].

 # `changelog`